vNPro3s/ai_chatbots_jossis/pro_files/nlp.md

 |Random Forest|92.385%|0.962|0.924|

 The Random forest model was chosen as the best model according to the evaluation measures in this experiment.
+For now, we can conclude that NLP and ML (DL) or, in general, AI are closely connected!
+This will be more obvious when we introduce AI ChatBots and LLMs.